-Join Richard Chua for an in-depth discussion in this video Next steps, part of Introduction to Minitab.
+Join Richard Chua for an in-depth discussion in this video Next steps, part of Learning Minitab.

 - [Voiceover] Now that you have completed…introduction to Minitab, what are the next steps?…There are many helpful resources.…For example, at minitab.com, there are Minitab…Help Examples available in PDFs.…You can subscribe also to Minitab's blog…at blog.minitab.com,…or you can join Minitab's Network on LinkedIn.…Minitab is also widely used…in Operational Excellence and Six Sigma projects.…Please look out for my Six Sigma videos.…

 Dr. Richard Chua shows how to import and organize data; open, save, and share Minitab worksheets and projects; create graphs and charts; and use descriptive statistics and statistical tests in Minitab to make inferences and data-driven decisions.
 Then learn how to make inferences on continuous data—running normality tests, variance tests, correlations, and simple regression tests.
 Finally, discover how to share your findings with others using reports and simple copy-and-paste techniques.
 Start watching to learn why Minitab is one of the world's most popular statistical software tools.

 - Creating display graphs and charts, including bar and Pareto charts and scatterplots

 - Running multiple regression tests

 - Saving worksheets and Minitab projects